 Rapidly-evolving technology, intense competition and pricing pressure characterize the market in which Varex competes.

-Varex often com petes with com panies that have greater financial , marketing and other resources than Varex, including Varex's customers.
+Varex often competes with companies that have greater financial, marketing and other resources than Varex, including Varex's customers.
 If these customers manufacture a greater percentage of their components in house or otherwise decrease purchases from external sources, which may occur for a number of reasons, including a strong U.S. Dollar, Varex could experience reductions in purchasing volume by, or loss of, one or more of these customers.
 Such a reduction or loss may have a material and adverse effect on its business.
 Some of the major diagnostic imaging systems companies, which are the primary OEM customers for Varex's X-ray components, also manufacture X-ray components, including X-ray tubes, for use in their own imaging systems products.
 Varex must compete with these in-house manufacturing operations for business.
 In addition, Varex competes against other stand-alone, independent X-ray tube manufacturers for both the OEM business of major diagnostic imaging equipment manufacturers and the independent servicing business for X-ray tubes.
 The market for flat panel detectors is also very competitive, and Varex faces intense competition from over a dozen smaller competitors.
 As a result of these competitive dynamics, in order for Varex to effectively retain the business of its customers and compete with its competitors, it must have an advantage in one or more significant areas, such as lower product cost, better product quality and/or superior technology and/or performance.
+Varex has made price concessions to maintain existing customers and attract new customers, and may have to make additional price concessions in the future.